Zzzero-hash/trade-agent/README.md

 ### Testing

 Add fast unit tests near each subsystem (data, features, sl, rl, ensemble).
 For stochastic RL components, fix seeds and assert distributional properties / shape / range rather than exact equality.
+New modules should include type hints and docstrings; add at least one regression + one edge case test.

 ### Extensibility Roadmap (Suggested)